whatthefork/ig-contact-form/README.txt

 === IG Contact Form ===
 Contributors: innogears
-Tags: contact form builder, contact form, contactform, custom form, form creator, form manage, form maker, web form, contact form builder, form generator, registration, survey form, form, online form, easy form builder
+Tags: contact form builder, contact form, contactform, custom form, form creator, form manage, form maker, web form, contact form builder, form generator, registration, survey form, easy contact form, online form, easy form builder
 Requires at least: 3.8
 Tested up to: 3.9
 Stable tag: 3.8
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-The easiest drag-and-drop contact form builder that lets you create various forms in a wink
+The easiest drag-and-drop contact form builder that lets you create various form types in a wink

 == Description ==

-IG Contact Form is the ultimate solution for anyone who wants to build online forms.
+IG Contact Form is an extremely easy-to-use contact form builder for anyone who wants to build online forms.
+No code, no any skill required!
 With this plugin, you can easily create contact form, online survey form, registration form or other complex forms for your WordPress website within a few minutes.

 You'll surely love this contact form builder for its intuitive and highly UX-focused features: clean, responsive, drag-and-drop interface, various form options, easy configuration, no coding required, allowing a custom-built look and easy developer deployment as well as many more features.